PatchPatrol

 ai-review.jsonMachine-readable FindingsReport payload for scripts and integrations.Stable, documented public contract.

-gl-code-quality-report.jsonOptional Code Quality format mirror of findings.Optional output; currently enabled by default via AI_REVIEW_CODE_QUALITY_EXPORT and disabled for some early-exit fail-fast paths.
+gl-code-quality-report.jsonOptional Code Quality format mirror of findings.Optional output; enabled by default via AI_REVIEW_CODE_QUALITY_EXPORT, including early exits that have no findings and therefore render as [].

 Use the First review output page for quick interpretation.